Sada Kaur: Leadership of the Kanhaiya Misl

 The people of Lahore who were tired of the rule of Bhangi misl requested Sada Kaur and Ranjit Singh to take over Lahore.
 Sada Kaur advised Ranjit that whoever controls Lahore controls Punjab.
 On 7 July 1799 Ranjit Singh and Sada Kaur attacked Lahore with 25,000 troops.
 The people of Lahore opened the city gates for them.
-Ranjit entered the city through Lohari gate and Sada Kaur entered through Delhi gate.
-Sada Kaur made Ranjit Singh the king of Lahore in 1801.
+Ranjit entered the city through Lohari Gate and Sada Kaur entered through Delhi Gate.
+Sada Kaur made Ranjit Singh the King of Lahore in 1801.

 In the battles for Amritsar, Chiniot, Kasur, Attock and Hazara she was with Ranjit Singh.
 In 1798 Ranjit Singh remarried.
 Sada Kaur did not approve of it, but choose to move beyond it as she had set her heart on greater and better things and was resolved to see that for her own particular purpose and the purpose of her exclusive tyke (and her offspring in the event that she had any), Ranjit Singh do the arrangements that she had set for him.

 She eventually broke with Ranjit.
 Then Sada Kaur thought of ruling her own state but Ranjit Singh restricted her movements.
 She retained the majority of her estates until 1820.
+In 1821, Ranjit Singh imprisoned Sada Kaur and confiscated her possessions.
 Sada Kaur died in Lahore in 1832.